 Principles of Story

-Part 1 | Weeks 1-3
+Part 1 | 3 Days

 Stories give meaning to our life experiences and connect us with others.
 They help us better understand the world we live in and the reasons people do what they do.
-This intensive two-day seminar will uncover the fundamental principles and critical elements of story, before we examine its building blocks.
+This intensive three-day seminar will uncover the fundamental principles and critical elements of story, before we examine its building blocks.

 Who is this course for?